GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - JavaScript (for audio player and track info popovers only)
 - Adobe Photoshop
 # Testing
-The website has been validated and tested using the methods listed below:
+The website has been validated and tested using the methods listed below.
+The results of these tests have been used to refine the code as much as possible to my current level of knowledge.
 ### Validation:
 - HTML - (https://validator.w3.org/) -
 - CSS - (https://jigsaw.w3.org/css-validator/) - No Errors Found / ## Warnings